Advertisers get ready for IPL slugfest

 Another associate sponsor, Dream 11, plans to use both TV and digital.
 “Our spends will be proportionally allocated.
 As marketers, we have been advertising on Hotstar since last year,” says Vikrant Mudaliar, chief marketing officer, Dream11.

 IPL’s 2017 edition garnered 411 million viewers as per BARC India data.
-Erstwhile television rights holder Sony Pictures Networks India clocked advertising revenues of more than `1,200 crore from IPL10 in net ad sales compared to Rs 1,020 crore in 2016.
+Erstwhile television rights holder Sony Pictures Networks India clocked advertising revenues of more than Rs 1,200 crore from IPL10 in net ad sales compared to Rs 1,020 crore in 2016.

 Whether this year’s edition delivers in terms of advertiser expectations, only time will tell.